linuxmunchies/linuxmunchies/README.md

 <img width="200%" src="https://cdn.jsdelivr.net/gh/sun0225SUN/sun0225SUN/assets/images/hr.gif" />
 # Hi there 👋
-Soon-To-Be Computer Science Graduate looking for work!
+Bachelors of Science in Computer Science | Looking for work!
 Interested in **Software Engineering**, **Cloud Computing**, **Data Analyst**, and any other roles that may be applicable to my skillset!
+Looking primarily for junior or internship-level roles!
 I have an extensive history of working with Linux, Docker, and Computer Hardware!

 ## Programming and Scripting Languages
 <p align="center">